 Scroll down to take a look at what’s available and what you might need.

 Running a business from home

 - If you’re setting up your business from home, the best thing to do is talk to your current insurer and explain your plans.
-They may ask for an additional premium on your current insurance.
+They might ask for an additional premium on your current insurance.
 If you don’t tell your insurers and you need to make a claim, you might find that your insurance is invalid and that the claim won’t be paid.

 - Don’t assume that your personal household insurance will cover you.
 Even though nine out of ten home insurance policies will cover business equipment in your home - it’s best to be sure.

 Typically, cover will depend on the use of the home being for clerical purposes only (for example, office work).
 But you will not be covered if you have any visitors to do with your business (for example, client visits).